 For Cake in All Forms: Mia’s Bakery

 Mia's does cake any which way you like it: classic cake, cupcake, cake pops — all in traditional and more exotic flavors.
 The bakery will decorate something from its extensive menu of cakes with a simple "Happy Birthday", or create an elaborate custom confection.
 (The shop routinely displays impressive cakes in its windowed storefront.)
 Sampling here is easy — a bit too easy.
 Slices are displayed in the massive illuminated case, along with the other sweets, which also include tarts, cookies, etc. The roomy cafe and a menu of coffee, teas and more will get you to stay a while.
+Good news: Mia's Bakery is now also in Manhattan, near Times Square.

-For Design Awards: Empire Bakery
+For Design Awards: Empire Cake

 This storefront bakery on 8th Ave. in Chelsea became well-known for its many homemade versions of a Twinkie, but any neighborhood mom will tell you, their cakes are what’s celebrated on the kids birthday party circuit.
 Delectable creations are made-to-order, and no design challenge is too great, as evidenced by the Elsa/Spiderman combo above.